aws-samples/cloudfront-secure-media/README.md

 # Secure your Media Workloads

-Referece code for protecting your Media assets with AWS Cognito JWT Token, Lambda@Edge and Video.js
+Referece code for protecting your Amazon CloudFront media distributions with AWS Cognito JWT Token, Lambda@Edge and Video.js

 ## Deployment Steps